Department of Biology

 Supple Building Room 384

 Biology is the study of living systems and how they function.
-Because the biological sciences have had and continue to have profound impact on questions of concern to human society - longevity, environmental quality, biotechnology - knowledge of the biological sciences is an important aspect of higher education.
-The mission of the Department of Biology is to advance the life sciences through research and to educate and prepare the next generations of scientists, educators, professionals, and scientifically literate citizens.
-Students select one of four majors: Aquatic Biology, Biology, Microbiology, or Wildlife Biology.
+Because the biological sciences have had and continue to have a profound impact on questions of concern to human society - longevity, environmental quality, biotechnology - knowledge of the biological sciences is an important aspect of higher education.
+The mission of the Department of Biology is to advance the life sciences through research and to educate and prepare the next generation of scientists, educators, professionals, and scientifically literate citizens.
+The Department of Biology offers four majors: Aquatic Biology, Biology, Microbiology and Molecular Genetics, and Wildlife Biology.

 Teacher Certification